spring-jdbc-crud/simplejdbcmapper/README.md

 **@Table**

 Required class level annotation.
 The table or view should exist in database.
 The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any).
 Note that table names with spaces are not supported.

+Multiple objects can be mapped to the same table.
+So for example if you have a wide table you could have 2 objects mapped to it.
+One with a few commonly used columns and another with all the columns.

 ```java